 Frame: 1mm HDPE sheet with removable and 2 mouldable aluminium rods.

 The back frame has a plastic frame sheet and two alloy rods.
 It’s well padded and successfully transfers weight to the hip belt.
 It’s also easily removable if needed.

 The Prospector is very well constructed with a tough, waterproof fabric which looks great.
-The seems are not taped so the pack is not fully waterproof; however, there are very few seams to let water in.
+The seams are not taped so the pack is not fully waterproof; however, there are very few seams to let water in.
 I would always use dry bags inside my pack anyway, so the untaped seams aren’t a problem for me.

 I feel that the AtomPacks Prospector is a very good rucksack, especially as you can have it made exactly how you want it.
 It is made with quality materials and should last well.

-I think the rucksack was good value for money.
+I think the rucksack is good value for money.
 But as they are made to order, delivery could be a while depending on AtomPacks’ workload.
 Mine took nearly 2 months to arrive, but it was well worth the wait.